franksco/JS-GotQuestions/README.md

 # Got Questions

 A place where you can ask questions a get answers.
-You can add/delete both questions and answers, you can also update answers as well.
+You can add/delete both questions and answers, you can also update answers as well as well as make a list of watched questions on the front page that link back to said question.

 ## Prerequisites